 Formal Proof.
-Almost all logic books introduce some formal proof system, with arcane, often unmotivated, rules, and frequently little connection to proofs as mathematicians do them.
+Almost all logic books introduce some formal proof system, with arcane, often unmotivated, rules, and frequently little connection to proofs as mathematician do them.
 Books on mathematical reasoning often introduce various rules of inference and explain their connections to how mathematicians actually prove theorems.
-Both approaches lose a big idea: There is a small list of reasoning principles, which can be exhibited in the course, that account for all correct (valid) inferences.
-The set of validities is unique; the choice of reasoning principles is not.
-Each text book provides a different but equivalent set of reasoning principles.
+Both approaches lose a big idea: There is a small list of reasoning principles which account for all correct (valid) inferences.